Latedog/LostArts/Changelog/Dungeon__July_2020.md

 - Implemented Nunchuks.
 Need some identification that enemies have been stunned.
 - Implemented the Estoc, a special lunging weapon
 - Implemented the first metered weapon, the Jian which cuts in a ring around the player
+- Implemented Claw weapon which acts like a hook that pulls monsters in.
+There's some puzzle potential here...